sjodon/GunmaChanProject/.github/README.md

 - [__Speech Recognition Notes__](/doc/speech_recognition.md) : explains the issues we have come across with the speech recognition library used in this game.

 - [__Issue List__](/doc/issue_list.md) : summarizes some of the issues in the game that we have not yet resolved.

+- [__Asteroid Mini-Game Notes__](/doc/asteroid_mini_game.md) : explains the file structure of the asteroid mini-game and discusses tasks completed and bugs that need fixing.